-Summer is here and it’s time to curl up with a nice book- or two or three!
+Summer is here and it's time to curl up with a nice book- or two or three!
 Our awesome community of teachers on Facebook had some great ideas for reading material.
-We’ve compiled a summer reading list of everything on the spectrum from professional development to fun beach reads.
-Check it out and join our Lucky Little Learners Facebook groups for 1st grade and 2nd grade teachers to join the conversation!
+We've compiled a summer reading list of everything on the spectrum from professional development to fun beach reads.
+Check it out!
+And, join our Lucky Little Learners Facebook groups for 1st grade and 2nd grade teachers to join the conversation!

 Jump to Section